-Low in fat and high in fibre, popcorn can be a healthy snack – if you choose the right kind.
+Low in fat and high in fibre, you’d expect popcorn to be a healthy choice.
 Discover the perfect portion size and the healthiest flavourings with our expert guide from registered nutritionist Nicola Shubrook.

-Freshly-popped popcorn is one of the most satisfying snacks around, and instantly evokes that movie night excitement with each bite.
-In recent years our appetite for popcorn has sky-rocketed, with manufacturers advertising it as a better-for-you alternative to other snack options, such as crisps or chocolate.
-But does it really deserve its health halo?
+Freshly popped popcorn is one of the most satisfying snacks around, and instantly evokes movie night vibes.
+In recent years our appetite for popcorn has sky-rocketed, with manufacturers advertising it as a better-for-you alternative to snacks, like crisps or chocolate.
+But does it deserve this health halo?
 Read on to find out...

 What is popcorn?

-Popcorn is made from maize (corn) kernels that puff up and expand when exposed to heat – this can be done using butter or oil, or it can be air-popped where just heat is applied to the kernels.
-Once popped, flavourings such as salt, sugar or spices can be added.
+Popcorn is made from maize (corn) kernels that puff up and expand when exposed to heat – this can be done using butter or oil, or air-popped where just heat is applied.
+Once popped, flavourings like salt, sugar or spices may be added.

 Nutritional profile of popcorn

-Air-popped, unflavoured popcorn is mostly made up of carbohydrate.
-It's low in fat and high in fibre, making it a good snack option in comparison to crisps.
-It does contain some vitamins and minerals such as iron, zinc, magnesium and some B vitamins but not in significant quantities.
+Air-popped, unflavoured popcorn is low in fat and high in fibre, it does contain some vitamins and minerals such as iron, zinc, magnesium and some B vitamins but not in significant quantities.

 Taking all this into account when air-popped and served either plain, or flavoured with herbs or spices like cinnamon or paprika, popcorn is a healthy snack.
-However, the minute you start cooking popcorn in oil or butter and adding flavours, this can quickly turn it into quite an unhealthy snack.
+However, the minute you start cooking popcorn in oil or butter and add ingredients, like sugar, this can quickly turn it into an unhealthy choice.
 For example, a 30g bag of microwavable buttered popcorn provides over 10% of your recommended salt intake, and increases your daily saturated fat content.
-Sweet or salted popcorn will, of course, quickly increase the amount of salt and sugar in your daily diet.

-What is a healthy portion size for popcorn?
+What is a healthy portion size of popcorn?

-A healthy portion size of popcorn is around 25-30g.
+A healthy portion size of popcorn is about 25-30g.
 While plain popcorn can be enjoyed as a low-calorie snack, portion size is key to keep calories in check.
-Flavoured varieties are best enjoyed as an occasional treat rather than as part of your daily diet.
+Flavoured varieties are best enjoyed as an occasional treat rather than as part of a regular balanced diet.

 Healthy popcorn recipes